gmc-code/PC-microbit-micropython/docs/lessons/For_loops.rst

             display.scroll(character)
             sleep(300)

-| There is no need to use a for loop on a string if the only purpose is to display the string.
+| There is no need to use a for-loop on a string if the only purpose is to display the string.
 | This could be done more simply using htthee code below.

 .. code-block:: python